check-spelling-sandbox/opentelemetry-python/README.md

 | Metrics | Stable       | N/A     |
 | Logs    | Experimental | N/A     |

-Project versioning information and stability guarantees can be found [here](./rationale.md#versioning-and-releasing).
+For more information, see the project [versioning and releasing](./rationale.md#versioning-and-releasing) section for stability guarantees.

 ## Getting started